This add-on is operated by Railsonfire Limited

 $ heroku addons:remove codeship -----> Removing codeship from sharp-mountain-4005... done, v20 (free)

-All your keys are named with the project name, so you can easily see which keys are in there from the Codeship
+All your keys are named with the project name, so you can easily see which keys are in there from Codeship.

 $ heroku keys ssh-rsa AAAAB3FcbR.../uX8kI4rsL codeship/owner/name

 Heroku provides support requests for all add-ons through https://support.heroku.com.
-If you have any questions or need anything you can add a ticket there and they will let us know.
+If you have any questions or need anything you can create a ticket there and they will let us know.

 The Codeship Blog

-You should frequently have a look at our blog.
+You should frequently take a look at our blog on blog.codeship.com.
 Our crew works hard to bring you awesome content.
-A lot of interesting articles about using the Codeship with Heroku, automated testing, continuous integration and deployment can be found there.
+A lot of interesting articles about using Codeship with Heroku, automated testing, continuous integration and delivery can be found there.

-Should you have any other questions just let us know!
+Should you have any other questions, just let us know!
+And always keep shipping!